Interest rate hike leaves millions of millennials exactly the same - The Beaverton

 “This rate hike has left my life irreversibly similar,” says undergraduate student Chelsea Mains.
 “I don’t know what I’m going to do.
 I still can’t afford a mortgage or a car, and still don’t ever expect to be able to do so. is terrifyingly like the rest of my life to this point, and I’m scared.”

-Experts say young people have not been hit with measures so inapplicable to their own lives since unveiled its new programming the previous year.
+Experts say young people have not been hit with measures so inapplicable to their own lives since unveiled its new fall programming the previous year.

-“When you really go down the list of all the ways the hike has not changed anything for young people, it’s stunning,” said economist Alexa McCleod.
+“When you really go down the list of all the ways the hike has not changed anything for young people, it’s stunning,” said of economist Alexa McCleod.
 “Looking at the quantum level, we can see that after the rate hike they are biologically, financially, and cognitively exactly the same.
 It’s perfect stasis.
 Barring a singularity that throws our reality into an alternate timeline where young Canadians make enough for to be relevant, this adjustment in monetary policy technically doesn’t exist.”

 In addition to perfectly maintaining the excruciating financial difficulties of their stagnant lives, the rate hike has also left millennials’ capacity for nostalgia completely unaltered.